 speaker

 Chief Financial Officer

 So I don't think it's likely we'll provide guidance this year.
 We don't do interim guidance.
-We'll consider it probably towards the end of the year, next year, but we're not committing to it.
+We'll consider it probably towards the end of the year, you know, next year, but we're not committing to it.

+speaker